 Waiver Exam Information

 - T6801 Social Welfare Policy.
-(If you waive, you must take a more advanced-level policy course.)
+(If you waive, you must take an additional three-credit elective in lieu of the course.)

 - T6505 Introduction to Statistics.
 (If you waive, you are exempted from taking this course.)

 If you have previously completed similar coursework in statistics, SW research or social welfare policy content areas, then you may complete the applicable waiver exam.
 These exams are OPTIONAL and are not required.

 Additionally, they are offered at no additional cost.
 Keep in mind that any student who does not pass a Waiver Exam will be required to register and complete the course.

 Students who pass the waiver exams will be notified via Canvas upon completion.
 Students who pass are asked to drop the course if already enrolled.

 All Waiver Exams are only offered ONLINE.
 There is no option to take waiver exams in person and we are not able to provide space in the Social Work building for you to take the exam on-site.

 - You will need a computer, webcam, and microphone.